-Beyond this official biography, this is the more intimate story Chiara likes to tell about herself:
+Beyond this official biography, below is the more intimate story Chiara likes to tell about herself.

 Chiara is committed to erring and straying.

 Of all the things that she teaches her daughter and students, the most important is the need to argue back, disobey, think, and do things differently.
 (With her daughter at least, this has worked pretty well).

 She enjoys being a student; this is one of the reasons that she is in academia, along with her keen awareness that knowledge is empowering.
 She finds that being together in knowledge is a beautiful and joyous way of inhabiting the worlds that we have inherited.